kyli-Leo/289D-RDMA-toturial/rdma_tutorial/docs/code_examples/aws_efa.md

+# EFA RDMA Write Example

 > **Notice:**
 > Because our current devices do not support EFA, we could not execute the RDMA test.
 > Here is the functional description of the code:
 > [efa_rdma_write.cc](https://github.com/uccl-project/uccl/blob/main/misc/efa_rdma_write.cc)

-# EFA RDMA Write Example

-This project demonstrates how to build a simple **RDMA Write with Immediate** pipeline using **Amazon EFA** and its **SRD QP** capability.
-Although the current testing environment does not support EFA, this document describes the functional behavior of the program.
+This page examplain the code of [efa_rdma_write.cc](https://github.com/uccl-project/uccl/blob/main/misc/efa_rdma_write.cc) about how to build a simple **RDMA Write with Immediate** pipeline using **Amazon EFA** and its **SRD QP** capability.
+Although the current testing environment does not support EFA, this document describes the functional behavior of the code.

-The example shows:
+The code example of [efa_rdma_write.cc](https://github.com/uccl-project/uccl/blob/main/misc/efa_rdma_write.cc) shows:

 * RDMA resource initialization (PD, CQ, MR, QP)
 * Exchanging QPN/GID/rkey/addr over TCP